IBM/openshift-workshop-was/labs/Openshift/IntroOpenshift/README.md

 ### Login to the web console

-Your console URL and login id and password are provided to you by your administrator.
+Instructions on how to access your console is provided to you by your lab instructor.

 ### Administrator vs Developer View